-‘Dancing With The Stars’: Full Cast Announced – Meet The Stars
+‘Dancing With The Stars’: Full Cast Announced — Meet The Stars

 Normani Kordei with Valentin Chmerkovskiy

-Narmani is a member of the group, Fifth Harmony.
-In 2015, the group’s album, Reflection, debuted at the #5 spot on the Billboard 200 and has since been certified Gold.
-The best known song from that album is “Worth It.”
-Normani is also the Global Ambassador to the American Cancer Society as well as an Ambassador for the CyberSmile Foundation.
+Normani is a member of the group Fifth Harmony.
+In 2015, the group’s album, Reflection, debuted at the No. 5 spot on the Billboard 200 and has since been certified Gold.
+The best-known song from that album is “Worth It.”
+Normani is also the Global Ambassador for the American Cancer Society as well as an Ambassador for the CyberSmile Foundation.

 Simone Biles with Sasha Farber

-Known as one of the best American gymnast, Simone Biles competed in the 2013 World Championships and became a Bronze medalist winner at the 2016 Summer Olympic Games in Rio.
-Her book, Courage to Soar, is a New York Times Best Seller and #1 for Young Adult Hard Covers.
+Known as one of the best American gymnasts, Simone Biles competed in the 2013 World Championships and became a bronze medalist winner at the 2016 Summer Olympic Games in Rio.
+Her book, Courage to Soar, is a New York Times Best Seller and landed at No. 1 for Young Adult Hard Covers.

 RELATED REPORTS FROM INQUISITR: